jekhokie/jekhokie.github.io/_posts/2016-09-15-tuning-graphite-part-3.markdown

 To install the Carbon C Relay, use the native package management system:

 {% highlight bash %}
-$ sudo apt-get install carbon-c-cache
+$ sudo apt-get install carbon-c-relay
 {% endhighlight %}

 Once the relay binary is installed, create a configuration file somewhere on the system to be used by the